 CBD flowers and weed also known as “cannabis” or “marijuana” have similar appearances and people often mix the two.
-Many people even think that CBD flower is the same as weed.
+However, they are two very different things.

 In this article, we’ll explore the similarities and differences between weed and CBD flowers, and we will also discuss which one is a better fit for you.